-The Joshua J. Harris Alternative Investments Program supports advanced courses at Wharton that teach undergraduate and MBA students the latest in financial theory regarding this asset class.
+The Harris Family Alternative Investments Program supports advanced courses at Wharton that teach undergraduate and MBA students the latest in financial theory regarding this asset class.
 The curriculum is continually expanded and upgraded based on the research being undertaken by the Program.

 For students who are seeking a career in alternative investing, these courses are highly recommended: